nurul3101/dev-notes/Docker-Kubernetes.md

 CMD command just added a startup command for the docker image.

 Whenever we execute a build command it checks the cache if any intermediate container with the same steps is found it uses it.
-The order of steps in dockerfile is extremly important.
+The order of steps in dockerfile is extremely important, as it needs to execute all the commands below the changed/added step.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNzMzODQ0OTYsMTU3NDI2MDA0OSwtNT
+eyJoaXN0b3J5IjpbLTE1MjIyMDY1NTIsMTU3NDI2MDA0OSwtNT
 I2MTA3MTYxLC0xNTEwNjUyMjksLTM1OTk5ODM4LC02OTgyNDAx
 OTIsODEwMzkwNzMyLDM4ODQyNzI3MCwtOTQ1ODI4NDUxLC0yMT
 E1MDUwNDM1LC0xNTM4MzA0ODA3LC05NzM4MjM0NjMsLTQ4NTkz